 I would be prepared to appear before the board of massage to explain that you did not just let you license go to get out of paying for the CE requirements while on inactive status.

 If it has been a while since you held a Florida license, then the process of reactivating a license is much like an initial application to the State.

 Contact the Florida Board of Massage for more details: [email protected]

-When we let a license lapse, we take the chance that rules change.
+When we let a license lapse, we take the chance that the laws and rules change.
 These rules may include a change in approved examinations or required courses.
-So, in order to get our license back, we sometimes have to take exams or courses.
+So, in order to get our license back, we sometimes have to take exams or courses because of those decisions.

 The really hard work of going to school is behind you; do not let a few courses or one exam keep you from getting your license back.